Wivenhoe

-At the 2011 census, the town had a population of 7,637, compared with 7,221 in 2001.
+Wivenhoe (/ˈwɪvənhoʊ/ WIV-ən-hoh) is a town and civil parish in the City of Colchester district of Essex, England.
+It lies approximately 3 mi south-east of Colchester.
+The historic core of Wivenhoe stands on the left bank of the River Colne, which is tidal at this point.
+At the 2021 census the parish had a population of 7,586 and the built up area had a population of 7,350.

 The town's history centres on fishing, ship building and smuggling.

 Much of lower Wivenhoe is also a designated conservation area, with many streets being of particular architectural interest.
+The urban area has grown up the hill away from the river to absorb the formerly separate hamlet of Wivenhoe Cross on the higher ground to the north-east.

 Etymology

 The place-name Wivenhoe is Saxon in origin, deriving from the personal name Wifa's or Wife's spur or promontory (hoe).
 The place-name is now usually pronounced 'Wivvenho', but the Essex accent would traditionally have rendered it as 'Wivvenhoo'.
 According to folk etymology, the name derived from "Wyvernhoe", originating from the mythical beast called a wyvern and the previously mentioned ridge (hoe).
 The town's football team, Wivenhoe Town FC, is nicknamed 'The Wyverns'.